-10.3.1.
+9.3.1.
 Assignability of type variables, raw and parameterized types

-An event type is considered assignable to a type variable if the event type is assignable to the upper bound, if any.
+An event type is considered assignable to an observed event type that is a type variable if the event type is assignable to the upper bound of the type variable, if any.